markjfine/nrsc5-dui/README.md

 tremendously impressed with what qwen3-coder and Claude Code have been able to do in regards to writing and debugging C/C++ code.
 I'm a huge fan of NRSC5 and NRSC5-DUI but I'm a Windows-based developer and don't have any dedicated Linux boxes set aside just to run NRSC5-DUI so I've been running it under the Windows Subsystem for Linux on Windows 11, AKA WSLg.
-NRSC5-DUI would run for ~2-3 hours under WSL before the audio would start skipping and the interface would freeze so I decided to see if Claude Code could isolate and fix any problems with the python code since it was doing such an amazing job with C/C++ code.
+NRSC5-DUI would run for ~3 hours under WSL before the audio would start skipping and the interface would freeze so I decided to see if Claude Code could isolate and fix any problems with the python code since it was doing such an amazing job with C/C++ code.
 It did an amazing job of tracking down memory leaks, timer issues, image processing issues with PIL and PIXBUF, orphaned threads, pipe handling and network blocking issues.

-If you still experience audio skipping under WSLg, it is often caused by synchronization issues between the WSLg backend (PulseAudio) and the Windows host.
+If you experience audio skipping under WSLg, it is often caused by synchronization issues between the WSLg backend (PulseAudio) and the Windows host.

 Quick Fix
 Disable Time Sync: A known conflict between the system clock and audio playback can cause frequent stuttering.